Neighbours (Rolling Stones song): Music video

 The music video for "Neighbours" was directed by Michael Lindsay-Hogg.
 It was shot on 1 July 1981 at the Taft Hotel in New York City.
 Lindsay-Hogg took "considerable" inspiration from the set and suspenseful screenplay of the Alfred Hitchcock film Rear Window.

 Critical reception

 Music critic Rob Sheffield wrote for Rolling Stone in an article reflecting on the life of Charlie Watts that "Neighbours" was a "great example of a fantastic song".

 Live performances

 "Neighbours" was performed by the Stones throughout their 1981 and 1982 tours in support of Tattoo You, and was included on the concert film Let's Spend the Night Together (1983).
 It re-emerged for performances on the Stones' 2002–2003 Licks Tour, with one performance being captured and released on the 2004 album Live Licks.
 The song was again played at Croke Park, Dublin, Ireland, on 17 May 2018 on the No Filter Tour.

+Personnel

+According to the 2021 reissue liner notes and the authors Philippe Margotin and Jean-Michel Guesdon.